-In the latest edition of our new Android apps of the month feature, we've found a must-try photo-editing app, a brilliant messaging hub from BlackBerry, and a fun but educational way to discover the Himalayas.
-Check out all our picks for the new apps you must install in August 2016 below and head further down for previous months' additions.
+In the latest edition of our new Android apps of the month feature, we've got a must-try video-calling app from Google, a smart business tool from Microsoft, and an intuitive shortcuts app.
+Check out all our picks for the new apps you must install in September 2016 below and head further down for previous months' additions.